hjavle/BootStrap-and-JQuery-/README.md

 # 03 BootStrap and JQuery Home work
 ------------------------------------------------------------------------------------------------
-Change box buttons should Change the color and border of corresponding box to Any color Hide box buttons should hide the corresponding box Reset buttons should Change the colors back to the default show all buttons should show all boxes
+Change box buttons should Change the color and border of corresponding box to any color.

+Hide box buttons should hide the corresponding box.

+Reset buttons should Change the colors back to the default.

+show all buttons should show all boxes.

 ## Directions

  Design is created using the Bootstrap CSS and Jquery Framework.

-It includes following file `index.html`, `style.html`in `CSS folder` and `script.js`in `JS`.
+It includes following file `index.html`, `style.html`in `CSS folder` and `script.js`in `JS folder`.

 The contents of the page have